bazzline/php_component_curl/README.md

 @todo
 Take a look on [openhub.net](https://www.openhub.net/p/php_component_curl).

-This is not a component developed to replace [guzzle](http://docs.guzzlephp.org/en/latest/).
+This component is not developed to replace [guzzle](http://docs.guzzlephp.org/en/latest/).

 # Example